drbean/curriculum/pages/homepage/markdown/TrackChanges.md

 Unfortunately it means you can't use Track Changes to check my changes.

-In the simple case, when the changes I have made are only sentence level ones, being able to see the 2 versions in the Word file itself would be useful.
+In the simple case, when the changes I make are only sentence level ones, being able to see the 2 versions in the Word file itself would be useful.

-Use the nano_Diff.html file to check changes.
+Instead, use the Diff.html file to check changes.
 The pink lines are those which are different in the two versions.
 The orange sections of those lines in the 2 versions extend from the first character which is different to the last character which is different.
 Unfortunately, this